Are engaged in an academic program that also nurtures their curiosity and innate love of learning.

 Frequently Asked Questions

-Yes, our certified educators will be covering the BC curriculum as required by the Ministry of Education.
+Yes, our certified educators over the BC curriculum as required by the Ministry of Education.

-We intend to add one additional grade each year until we are a full Grade 8-12 high school by 2023.
+Yes.
+One additional grade will be added each year until we are a full Grade 8-12 high school by 2024.

-Technology will be used mindfully where it supports our students’ learning.
+Technology is used mindfully where it supports our students’ learning.
 We are not anti-technology; in fact, we feel strongly that we can help teenagers develop healthy social media and technology habits now to positively impact their mental health in the long-term.
-All students will be required to bring their own laptop to school every day.
+All students are required to bring their own laptop to school every day.

-The good news in starting with a Grade 8/9 curriculum is that any classroom can be transformed into a junior high science lab!
-The BC grade 8 and 9 science curriculum takes a generalist approach.
-As we expand to a full Grade 8-12 high school, we will offer separate science courses in an appropriate laboratory environment.
-Our science program will be built to engage students in both theory and hands-on experiments using in-class equipment, on-line resources, invited speakers and programs, and field trips to some of the many hi-tech science facilities right in our neighbourhood.
+Our science program is built to engage students in both theory and hands-on experiments using in-class equipment, on-line resources, invited speakers and programs, and field trips to some of the many hi-tech science facilities right in our neighbourhood.

 Our educators will work with each student to plan community-based learning experiences that suit them.
-This means that students may be able to leave school at 3:00pm on some days and put those after-school activities towards school credit.
+This means that students may be able to leave school earlier than 4:30pm on some days and put those after-school activities towards school credit.
 We believe strongly in students pursuing learning experiences outside, as well as inside, the classroom.

 These areas of study fall under the applied design, skills, and technology (ADST) portion of the BC curriculum.
 The ADST curriculum can be covered by working on a wide range of projects, from building a website to making a hammock.
-In our program, we plan to expose students to a broad range of ADST choices as well as help our students choose a project they’re passionate about that falls within the ADST curriculum, and coach them to take creative risks, prototype their ideas, test, create and share their projects.
+In our program, we expose students to a range of ADST choices and encourage them to choose a project they’re passionate about, then support them in taking creative risks, prototyping their ideas, testing, creating and sharing their projects.

-For families outside of the PSS community, we will be conducting interviews with prospective students and reviewing their elementary school records to determine if our High School program is the right fit for them.
-Our application process for all prospective students is guided by our commitment to each student’s success, and we will only accept a student into the program if we feel we can support their academic and social-emotional learning journey.
+For families outside of the PSS community, we conduct interviews with prospective students and review their elementary school records to determine if our High School program is the right fit for them.
+Our application process for all prospective students is guided by our commitment to each student’s success, and we will only accept a student into the program if we feel we can support their academic and social-emotional learning needs.